Esoteric Knowledge of DreamsFrom The Science of Spirituality

 Types of Dream

-Dreams can originate from any of our subtle bodies and have a variety of different causes, but only people with causal consciousness (enlightened or above) are able to ascertain the precise cause of a particular dream and therefore give an accurate interpretation.
+Dreams can originate from any of our subtle bodies and have a variety of different causes, but only people with causal consciousness are able to give accurate interpretations:

 - Associative Dreams: Dreams are often fluid, non-sequential and bizarre, especially if they are based upon events relating to the emotional or mental worlds.
 The physical-etheric brain has no experience of these multi-dimensional worlds and has great difficulty in making sense of them, so it often substitutes a similar person, object or event in an attempt to make some sense of what it perceives.

-- Symbolic Dreams: Some dreams are symbolic and occur when our guardian angel or higher self try to tell us something.
+- Symbolic Dreams: Some dreams are symbolic and occur when our guardian angel or higher self (super-conscious) try to tell us something.
 This method of communication only works when the waking consciousness is able to decipher the symbolic message; otherwise it is a waste of time.
-There is no universal code (or book) which can be used to interpret dreams because they are all personal.
+There is no universal code (or book) for interpreting dreams because they are all personal and subjective.

-- Prophetic Dreams: Prophetic dreams or premonitions demonstrate that our monad’s meta-consciousness has a wider range of perception than our normal waking consciousness, which actually extends beyond the present and into the future.
+- Prophetic Dreams: Prophetic dreams or premonitions demonstrate that our monad’s meta-consciousness has a wider range of perception than our normal waking consciousness, which actually extends beyond our conception of space and time.
 Refer to the section on precognition in Chapter 14 for further details.

 - Dreams of Past Lives: Young children’s dreams may include memories from their past lives.
-The subtle bodies, being new for each incarnation, do not contain any memories of previous lives, so dreams of past lives originate directly from the memory of the triad permanent atoms.
+The subtle bodies, being new for each incarnation, do not contain any memories of previous lives, so dreams of past lives originate directly from memories within the triad units or their skandhas).
 Young children can to access memories from their triads, because they have not yet forgotten who they really are and they don’t identify themselves as their physical bodies in the way that most adults do.

 Time Distortions in Dreams

-A rapid return to the physical results in the physical body jumping or jolting as the emotional-mental body snaps back into place.
+A rapid return to the physical body results in it jumping or jolting as the emotional-mental body snaps back into place.
 In such instances, the monad often creates a falling dream where the impact with the ground corresponds to the emotional-mental body snapping back into the physical-etheric body.
-The dream is created in the fraction of a second between the consciousness thread being reconnected and the subtle bodies returning.
+Such dreams are created in the fraction of a second between the consciousness thread being reconnected and the subtle bodies returning.

 Our physical bodies become temporarily paralysed when we dream.
-Conventional science believes that sleep paralysis is a safety mechanism that prevents the physical body from acting out its dreams but has no understanding of how it works:
+Conventional science believes that sleep paralysis is a safety mechanism that prevents the physical body from acting out its dreams (which is true), but has no understanding of how it works: